 We need to understand that employees are employed to ensure that the business operations run smoothly and companies can reap the profits that they have forecasted.
 A company can only operate if it is profitable.

 Profitability comes from having a high-performing employee staff.
-Managers should ensure they are able to derive the performance from the employees even though they are working from home.
-Otherwise, productivity will suffer and the company will make losses.
+Managers should ensure they can derive the performance from the employees even though they are working from home.
+Otherwise, productivity will suffer, and the company will make losses.

 Remedy :

-Sent KPIs for your employees at the beginning of the year.
-This should be tracked every month to ensure the employees are delivering on the Key performance Parameters which were set in the beginning.
-There can also be a reward attached for those employees who perform exceptionally well compared to other employees.
-This will motivate others also to perform better next time.
+It sends KPIs for your employees at the beginning of the year.
+This should be tracked monthly to ensure the employees deliver on the Key performance Parameters set in the front.
+A reward can also be attached for those employees who perform exceptionally well compared to others.
+This will motivate others to achieve better next time.

 Conclusion

-The remote working environment poses challenges for managers that need to be addressed regularly.
-To succeed, Managers have to ensure that there is open communication between employees and themselves through technology tools such as instant messaging apps and video conferencing.
+The remote working environment poses challenges for managers that must be addressed regularly.
+Managers must ensure open communication between employees and themselves through technology tools such as instant messaging apps and video conferencing to succeed.
 They should also familiarize their employees with the working environment and set ground rules for a healthy relationship.